 I also believe reinvention doesn’t necessarily mean you become someone else.
 Rather it can be a careful peeling back of the layers of the years and the experiences, which shape us, to discover the true and authentic you that lies beneath.

 To do this takes time.
 Sometimes it means focusing our attention on one particular area of life before moving onto the next.
 This often reaps much greater rewards than longing for a “Big Life Change,” which may never bring you the happiness you thought it would.
-Sometimes it means weaving a little bit of our dreams into our everyday.
+Sometimes it means weaving a little bit of our future dreams into our everyday now.

 I long to live in Spain for half of the year; to have a cottage with an orchard where I would spend my Sundays outside, drinking champagne and pottering around.
 This isn’t realistic for me now.
 My responsibilities hold me where I am, but that doesn’t mean I can’t have a small piece of this dream each week.
 I’ve created an oasis in my own little garden, and yes, on Sundays there is always champagne!